Description

 - 64kB of flash (10k write endurance) for non-volatile program storage that is up-loadable via USB in about 10S

-- Flash is transferred to SRAM after upload and after each board power up in about 50mS
+- Flash is transferred to SRAM after upload and after each board power cycle about 50mS

 - Programmable clock from DC to 8MHz with the ability to halt and single step via serial link